107208579/tracking/switches/setup.md

 ## Disclaimer
-The below information

-and requires a fundamental understanding of Linux, the use of a command-line terminal, and
+The below information requires a fundamental understanding of Linux and the use of a command line terminal.

-following tutorial requires at least a fundamental understanding of Linux, the use of command-line terminal, and

 Any information may be incomplete, incorrect, outdated, obsolete.
 Use at your own risk.
 <br />
 <br />

 ## Install Raspberry Pi OS
-→ Get the Raspberry Pi Imager to write the image to an SD card<br />
+→ Get the Raspberry Pi Imager to write the Raspberry Pi OS image to an SD card<br />
 https://www.raspberrypi.org/downloads/

+→ NOTE: The following steps are performed via macOS<br />

 → For SSH connectivity add the following file to the root of the SD card<br />
 `touch /Volumes/boot/ssh`